 How to Avoid

 Lack of hazard identification is crucial deficiency in frame of accident prevention.
 The best thing to do is to update regularly the identification of hazard you have.
-Make it is an ongoing activity within your organization.Tags: hazard control, hazard sources, identification study, accident prevention, chemical plant, potential hazard, safety audit
+Make it is an ongoing activity within your organization.Tags: chemical plant site, hazard identification study, root cause, potential hazard, safety audit